 How to get to Izmir

-You can get to the city from Russia by regular flights.
+The city can be reached from Russia by regular flights.
 After landing at Izmir Airport, you can take a bus to the central bus station or take a cab to the city.
 To get to the center of the city will help to get by train.
 From the city regularly runs trains to other cities in Turkey from Basmane Station.